Notice of appointment of date for the exercise of electors’ rights23 April 2015

 A final word

 Councils, and so local taxpayers, must meet the costs of dealing with questions and objections.
-When the auditor decides whether to take your objection further, one of a series of factors they must take into account includes the costs that will be involved.
+In deciding whether to take your objection further, one of a series of factors they must take into account is the costs that will be involved.
 They will only continue with the objection if it is in the public interest to do so.
 If you appeal to the courts against an auditor’s decision, you might have to pay for the action yourself.

 Who should you contact?

 If you wish to contact your Council’s appointed external auditor please write to the address in paragraph 4 of the notice of appointment of date for the exercise of electors’ rights.